hiroru/coreos_cloudinit/README.md

 3. Then run the next commands into any node from the current cluster (not the new one):
 `etcdctl member add _NEW_NODE_ID_ http://_NEW_NODE_PRIVATE_IP_:2380`

-···Skip the text returned from that command.
+···Skip the text returned from that command.··

 4. Back to the ssh shell in the new node and you can now start etcd2 and the fleet by:
 ```